adinapoli/alfredodinapoli.com/posts/2014-09-07-releasing-the-mandrill-library.markdown

 ---
-title: ANN: The mandrill package for interfacing with the Mandrill API
+title: ANN: Releasing the mandrill package on Hackage
 description: Releasing a new library on Hackage
 tags: haskell
 ---